Construction

 The first afternoon after a time of rest we went up to the building site where they were able to see the work first hand and to measure and plan for the weeks ahead with their work.
 While there we met with Pastor Marco and two of the team members, Gerson and Enrique who both will enhance the work the team will be able to accomplish.

-You will be able to follow their work by reading postings on this page as well as looking over the pictures that we’ll be posting from time to Early on first work day 4-13-13time.
+You will be able to follow their work by reading postings on this page as well as looking over the pictures that we’ll be posting from time to time.
 Please pray for the team as they have been working in some amazing weather where the days can hit the low 90’s in the afternoon sun.
 I am happy to see that next week the weather will cool to the mid 80’s.
 That should be perfect construction weather.

 We soon will have some individual stories from the construction site concerning the way we do things in Honduras.
 You will enjoy reading the stories that will be appearing for the next few weeks.